iluwatar/java-design-patterns/builder/README.md

 ---
+title: "Builder Pattern in Java: Crafting Custom Objects with Clarity"
-title: Builder
+shortTitle: Builder
+description: "Discover the Builder design pattern in Java, a powerful creational pattern that simplifies object construction.
+Learn how to separate the construction of a complex object from its representation with practical examples and use cases."
 category: Creational
 language: en
 tag:
   - Gang of Four
   - Instantiation
   - Object composition
 ---

-## Intent
+## Intent of Builder Design Pattern

-Separate the construction of a complex object from its representation so that the same construction process can create different representations.
+The Builder design pattern in Java, a fundamental creational pattern, allows for the step-by-step construction of complex objects.
+It separates the construction of a complex object from its representation so that the same construction process can create different representations.

-## Explanation
+## Detailed Explanation of Builder Pattern with Real-World Examples

 Real-world example

+> The Java Builder pattern is particularly useful in scenarios where object creation involves numerous parameters.
+>
 > Imagine you are building a customizable sandwich at a deli.
 The Builder design pattern in this context would involve a SandwichBuilder that allows you to specify each component of the sandwich, such as the type of bread, meat, cheese, vegetables, and condiments.
 Instead of having to know how to construct the sandwich from scratch, you use the SandwichBuilder to add each desired component step-by-step, ensuring you get exactly the sandwich you want.
 This separation of construction from the final product representation ensures that the same construction process can yield different types of sandwiches based on the specified components.

 In plain words